We've just launched 1-Click Posting & Scheduling. View all our latest updates.

 Does Choppity have a free trial?

-Can AI handle a full 60-minute sermon?
+Can AI handle a full-length sermon (60–90 minutes)?

 Do I need video editing experience to use these tools?